inngest/inngest-py/README.md

 npx inngest-cli@latest dev
 ```

 Browse to http://127.0.0.1:8288 and you should see your app!
-Visit our docs to read more about the https://www.inngest.com/docs/local-development.
+Visit our docs to read more about the [Dev Server](https://www.inngest.com/docs/local-development).

 ## Examples